 Community-based short-term respite for adults with developmental disabilities who live in the family home.

-Overnight Planned Respite is a community-based service for adult clients of the Developmental Disabilities Administration (DDA) who live in the family home.
-It offers a break to paid and unpaid family caregivers (as well as unpaid non-family caregivers), and provides individualized activities and support for the adult client.
+Overnight Planned Respite is a community-based service for adult clients of the Developmental Disabilities Administration (DDA) who live with their primary caregiver.
+It offers a break to a paid or unpaid primary caregiver, and provides individualized activities and support for the adult client.

 Services are Provided in a Community Setting, such as a home or duplex staffed by contracted, certified providers.
-Each respite setting serves one person at a time, using a person-centered plan developed with the individual and family to create a schedule and activities that meet the person’s needs.
+Each respite setting serves one person at a time, using a person-centered plan developed with the individual and family or primary caregiver to create a schedule and activities that meet the person’s needs.

 How it Works

-Contact your family member’s DDA Case Manager to request Overnight Planned Respite for a period of dates (up to 14 days in a calendar year) that you would like to plan a break from caregiving.
+Contact your family member or client’s DDA Case Manager to request Overnight Planned Respite for a period of dates (up to 14 days in a calendar year) that you would like to plan a break from caregiving.

-Your Case Manager will review your family member’s CARE Assessment with you to ensure the information is up-to-date.
+Your Case Manager will review your family member or client’s CARE Assessment with you to ensure the information is up-to-date.
 Overnight Planned Respite does not affect (or reduce) assessed respite hours received through a waiver program.
 It is assessed and approved as a separate service.

-The Adult Respite Service Committee will review your request and updated assessment.
-The committee reviews requests up to 90 days in advance of your requested respite dates.
+The Respite Coordinator will review your request and updated assessment.
+The coordinator reviews requests up to 180 days in advance of your requested respite dates.

-Once approved, you will work with the provider to develop a detailed Individualized Respite Agreement that outlines the activities and supports that your family member will receive while in the program, including schedule, in home and community activities, food, hobbies, etc.
+Once approved, you will work with the provider to develop a detailed Individualized Respite Agreement that outlines the activities and supports that your family member or client will receive while in the program, including schedule, in home and community activities, food, hobbies, etc.

 To be eligible for Overnight Planned Respite, an individual must: